Constantine II of Greece: Greek dictatorship of 1967–1974

 Historians have suspected that Constantine and his mother were interested in a coup d'état from mid-1965 at the latest.
 US Army Attaché Charles Perkins reported that military right-wing group "Sacred Bond of Greek Officers" (IDEA) "plans for coup and military dictatorship in Greece", that Constantine was aware and that the group was aware that any operation in this direction with the cooperation of the US must have the permission of the king.
 According to Charilaos Lagoudakis, a US State Department expert on Greece, by mid-1966 Constantine had already approved a coup plan.
 On the other hand, Conservative MP C.M.
-Woodhouse rejects as "certainly untrue" source evidence that in his talks with Talbot Constantine considered establishing a dictatorship, a stance that historian Mogens Pelt attributes to royalist Woodhouse's wish to salvage the king's reputation.
+Woodhouse rejects as "certainly untrue" source evidence that in his talks with Talbot, Constantine considered establishing a dictatorship, a stance that historian Mogens Pelt attributes to royalist Woodhouse's wish to salvage the king's reputation.

 A traditionalist, right-wing nationalist group of middle-ranking army officers led by Colonel George Papadopoulos took action first and staged a coup d'état on 21 April using the fear of "communist danger" as the main reason for the coup.
 Tanks rolled through the streets of Athens, rifle shots were heard and military songs were played on the radio until the announcement that "The Hellenic Armed Forces have undertaken the governance of the country" was made public.
 Some high-ranking politicians were arrested, as well as the commander-in-chief of the army.
 The coup leaders met Constantine at his residence in Tatoi at about 7 a.m., which was surrounded by tanks to prevent resistance and the coup seemed to have succeeded bloodlessly.
 Constantine later recounted that the officers of the tank platoons believed they were carrying out the coup under his orders.
 They asked Constantine to swear in the new government.
 Despite the detained Prime Minister Kanellopoulos urging resistance, Constantine compromised with them to avoid bloodshed and in the afternoon swore in a new military government.
 He did, however, insist on appointing Supreme Court prosecutor Konstantinos Kollias as prime minister.
-On 26 April, in his speech on the new regime, he affirmed that "I am sure that with the will of God, with your efforts and above all with the help of the people, the organization of a State of Law, an authentic and healthy democracy".
+On 26 April, in his speech on the new regime, he affirmed that "I am sure that with the will of God, with your efforts and above all with the help of the people, the organisation of a State of Law, an authentic and healthy democracy".
 According to the then-US ambassador to Greece, Phillips Talbot, Constantine expressed his anger at this situation, revealed to him that he no longer had control of the army and claimed that "incredibly stupid extreme right-wing bastards with control of the tanks are leading Greece to destruction".